What Are Consumer Goods?

 These four types of consumer goods are Convenience, Specialty, Shopping, and Unsought goods.

-The word convenience is self-explanatory as it means that little to no efforts are put to acquire the goods from the market.
+The word convenience is self-explanatory as it means that little to no effort is put to acquire the goods from the market.

 These goods are easily accessible in the market, and the rate of purchase is quite frequent.
-For instance, Toothpaste, toilet paper, drinks, food, and deodorants, etc. The highlighting characteristics are as follows:
+For instance, Toothpaste, toilet paper, drinks, food, deodorants, consumer packaged goods, etc. The highlighting characteristics are as follows:

 - Not durable